 Sumi started his career as a teacher in self-contained classrooms for students with behavior disorders more than 30 years ago and has been working for and advocating on the behalf of children and families his whole career.
 Sumi has more than 25 years of experience in designing, conducting, and managing large-scale experimental studies and leads formulation of research designs, recruitment, data collection, and dissemination efforts at SRI.
 He has contributed to reports and presentations that have made significant contributions to policy and practice in special education, school dropout, and students’ academic achievement, social skills, and problem behavior at the local, state, and national levels.
 His recent publications appear in the peer-reviewed Asian American Journal of Psychology, Journal of Emotional and Behavioral Disorders, School Mental Health, and School Psychology Review.

-- _Discipline in the Secondary Classroom study (web description being developed, will be submitted soon)
+- Discipline in the Secondary Classroom study

-- _Foundations study (web description just submitted)
+- Foundations study

-- _TFGA study (web description just submitted)
+- TFGA study

 - Students Exposed to Trauma: A Study of the CBITS Program

 - Efficacy Study of Check & Connect to Improve Student Outcomes

 - Screening for Trauma in Early Adolescence: Findings from a Diverse School District

 - Implementation and Sustainability of an Evidence-Based Program Lessons Learned from the Prism Applied to First Step to Success